 Unfortunately, the removal of one cheater site post on a single website will not cause the others to disappear.
 This is why scraper sites and copycat content can wreak havoc on a person’s reputation.

 Each individual site has specific instructions (and costs) to remove unwanted content.
 There is no way to remove one post and guarantee all other sites will follow suit.

-If Only One Site Shows Up in Search Results, Can I Just Get the Negative Content Removed From That Site?
+If Only One Site Shows Up in My Search Results, Can I Just Get the Negative Content Removed From That Site and not the Others?

-Additionally, even if duplicate content does not immediately replace the link that is removed, leaving content out there can still leave you vulnerable to future scraping.
-If you leave live posts up, your chances of another website copying the content significantly increase.
+Additionally, even if duplicate content does not immediately replace the link that is removed, leaving content out there can still leave you vulnerable to future scraping and attacks.
+If you leave live posts up, the chances of another website copying the content significantly increase.
 New sites appear all the time and scraping can (and many times will) continue, making the situation even worse.

-If this happens and the content goes viral, it may be much more expensive to remove all the negative content.
-It’s better to remove negative content from 2-3 sites at once than wait until content has made its way onto dozens of more sites later.
+If this happens it may become much more expensive to remove all the negative content in the future.
+It’s better to remove negative content from a couple of sites now, rather than wait until the content has made its way onto dozens of more sites later.
 Removing everything the first time around reduces the chances of more of the same content appearing in the future.

 Emotional Distress Fact: Intentional infliction of emotional distress (IIED) is a civil tort that involves conduct that is so terrible and outrageous that it causes severe emotional distress and trauma to the victim.
 Although not all offensive conduct qualifies as IIED, when found, a victim can recover damages from the party that caused the trauma.